-The maximum scaling length is twenty feet and a maximum trim allowance is six inches for logs eight to twenty feet in length.
+For SVA 6 the maximum scaling length is 20 feet and a maximum trim allowance is 6 inches for logs 8 to 20 feet in length.

 Alternative procedures or Special Services Scaling are used only with prior written approval from the Department of Revenue.